Skip to main content

 LinkedIn Icon Facebook Icon Twitter Icon Email Icon

-According to SSA.gov, the maximum monthly Social Security retirement benefit that an individual can receive per month in 2020 is $3,790 for someone who files at age 70.
-For someone at full retirement age, the maximum amount is $3,011, and for someone aged 62, the maximum amount is $2,265.
+The decision on when to file for retirement benefits warrants careful consideration.
+According to SSA.gov, the maximum monthly Social Security retirement benefit that an individual can receive per month in 2025 is $5,108 for someone who files at age 70.
+For someone at full retirement age, the maximum amount is $4,018, and for someone aged 62, the maximum amount is $2,831.

-As with all financial decisions, there is no one size fits all solution when it comes to filing for – or changing – your Social Security retirement benefits.
+While having a plan is useful, circumstances like a change in employment may require a change in course.
+As with all financial decisions, there is no one-size-fits-all solution when it comes to filing for – or changing – your Social Security retirement benefits.
 In this insight, we’ll cover:

 • Projecting your Benefits